 It was at this time that two guides with an ardent desire to improve the way in which safaris were operated started Wilderness Safaris.
 They both had an intense and intrinsic love of the environment and the country and believed fervently that time was ripe for change.

 Around this time, the government of Botswana reviewed the use of land in the Okavango and superb areas outside the national parks became available for tender.
 This single act changed the face of safaris in Botswana forever and allowed Wilderness to develop and grow in a meaningful way.
-Similar developments took place in other countries - Malawi, Namibia and Zimbabwe all developed lodge and camp circuits which changed the emphasis of the business.
+Similar developments took place in other countries – Namibia and Zimbabwe developed lodge and camp circuits, which changed the emphasis of the business.

 An important development at this time was the introduction of meaningful community involvement in both ownership and operating of concessions.
 Although this had already taken place at Rocktail Bay in South Africa, the model that was developed between Wilderness Safaris Namibia and the people of the Damaraland area was to set new standards for the industry.
-So successful has this project been that the area was declared a Conservancy by the Namibian Government, and Damaraland Camp won the international "Tourism for Tomorrow" award in 2005.
+So successful was this project that the area was declared a Conservancy by the Namibian Government, and Damaraland Camp won the international "Tourism for Tomorrow" award in 2005.